 Want an in-demand career?
 Join us for TechLoop: a technology career fair.
 TechLoop is sponsored by Pillsbury United Communities, Technology Literacy Collaborative and the City of Minneapolis Flyer Event webpage

-in collaboration with IT Ready and the Dignity Center at Hennepin Ave United Methodist Church.
-Our 10th public event.
-We've served 427 customers!
+in collaboration with IT Ready and the Dignity Center at Hennepin Ave United Methodist Church was held.
+It was out 10th public event.
+We served 427 customers!

 November 13 and 17

-Emergency Operations and Training Facility Tour for Emerge / MN Computers for Schools IT Students.
-See photo at right in the comm room.
+Emergency Operations and Training Facility Tour for Emerge / MN Computers for Schools IT Students was held.
+Please see the photo at right in the comm room.

 -Thanks to the Digital Resource exhibitors for attending the CPED/METP 2015 Minneapolis Services-to-Adults Conference at Central Library.
 Along with the IT Department was Minnesota Computers for Schools, PCs for People, and Free Geek, along with Comcast and US Internet to help get Internet on computers for residents.